Nonprofit Risk Management: Complete Guide + Tips for Success

 Your organization likely has a legal review process for certain decisions and compliance concerns.
 After all, as a nonprofit, you’re beholden to many regulations.
 Violating these regulations could result in losing your tax-exempt status or other negative consequences.

 Check-in with legal to make sure that all contracts are reviewed, and rely on a detailed due diligence checklist for grants, investments, and more.
 This will ensure you don’t run into compliance issues on the legal side of nonprofit management.

 Beef up internal documentation

-By focusing your efforts on nonprofit risk prevention, you avoid being one of the many nonprofits we all read and hear about in the news.
-Put the effort in now to build an organization that is safe, solid, and ready to serve!
+By focusing your efforts on preventing risk at your nonprofit, you can avoid ending up in the news for nefarious reasons.
+Put the effort in now to build a risk management plan for your nonprofit so your organization can remain safe, solid, and ready to serve!

 If you’re interested in learning more about nonprofit financial risk and organizational best practices, explore the following resources:

 - Nonprofit Financial Management | Best Practices to Know.
 Learn more about keeping your finances organized and safe with the top nonprofit financial management best practices.